skoleapp/skole-frontend/src/terms.md

-Please read these terms and conditions (“terms”) before using the Skole application (“the application”).
+Please read these terms and conditions ("Terms") before using the Skole application ("The Application").
 By using Skole you accept these terms and conditions.
 These terms govern your use of Skole.
 Skole is made for students to find and share the top courses, study materials and discussions.

 ### 1. Licenses

-Subject to these terms, Skole Oy hereby grants you a non-exclusive, non-transferable, non-sublicensable, limited right and license to use the application as provided by Skole Oy, for your personal non-commercial use, in the manner permitted by these terms (“License”).
+Subject to these terms, Skole Oy hereby grants you a non-exclusive, non-transferable, non-sublicensable, limited right and license to use the application as provided by Skole Oy, for your personal non-commercial use, in the manner permitted by these terms ("License").
 The rights granted herein are subject to your compliance with these terms and with all applicable local, national and international laws and regulations.

 ### 2. Restrictions on Use